Mixed-precision iterative refinement for low-rank Lyapunov equations: The sign function Newton iteration

 The factorized iterations~\eqref{eq:newton-lyapu-factored-chol}--\eqref{eq:newton-lyapu-factored-ldlt} can substantially reduce the computational cost, as it avoids the two full $n$-by-$n$ matrix multiplications required in~\eqref{eq:newton-lyapu}.
 Nevertheless, a potential concern is the growth of the size of the iterate $Z_k$, whose column dimension $c_k$ doubles at each iteration, which implies that the required storage space grows exponentially.
 Therefore, low-rank truncations are often conditionally performed within the iteration to limit the increase of the smaller dimension of the low-rank factors~\cite{bekq11},~\cite{bequ99},~\cite{laal93},~\cite[sect.~7.1]{schu22}.

-The overall algorithm for both types of solvers are presented as Algorithm~\ref{alg.newton-lyapu-chol} and Algorithm~\ref{alg.newton-lyapu-ldlt}.
+The overall algorithms for both types of solvers are presented as Algorithm~\ref{alg.newton-lyapu-chol} and Algorithm~\ref{alg.newton-lyapu-ldlt}.
 The stopping criteria for both iterations depend only on the coefficient matrix $A$, which is set as

 with two additional iterations being performed after the tolerance has been reached.
 This is to avoid potential stagnation, which occurs when the stopping criterion is too stringent, yet still letting the algorithm try to reach the attainable accuracy; see~\cite{bequ99} for more details on the setting of the convergence test.